-To estimate the feasibility of [C II] intensity mapping, we consider the the CONCERTO experiment (Lagache 2018; Serra et al. 2016).
+To estimate the feasibility of [C II] intensity mapping, we consider the CONCERTO experiment (Serra et al. 2016; Lagache 2018).
 We also consider a successor Stage II experiment beyond CONCERTO.
-The specifications for these two experiments are summarised in Table 1.
-Our choice of the Stage II experiment parameters is inspired by the CCAT-
+The specifications for these two experiments are summarized in Table 1.
+Our choice of the Stage II experiment parameters is inspired by the CCAT-p telescope.1 For the 21 cm signal from the same redshifts, we consider measurements using LOFAR and SKA.